 By resolving issues before they become catastrophes, your clients will see overall cost savings for IT when you oversee their systems with RMM.

-It’s also worth mentioning that MSPs can experience significant cost savings once they implement RMM – often more than $50,000 per year, according to a LogMeIn Central study.
+According to a LogMeIn Central study, MSPs can experience significant cost savings once they implement RMM – often more than $50,000 annually.
 The choice is yours whether to pass any of those savings on to your customers.

 Get Your Clients on RMM, and Then Keep Them on RMM

-A network audit can be a valuable tool as a part of the RMM sales process.
+A network audit can be a valuable tool in the RMM sales process.
 This assessment will provide an inventory of all the devices and systems on your prospect’s network – and flag issues such as expired warranties, missed backups or licensing issues.
 This data can illustrate in no uncertain terms what is slipping through the cracks at your prospect’s business and how you can prevent those problems in the future.

-It’s vital to keep your customers informed of how you are using RMM to keep their businesses running.
+It’s vital to keep your customers informed of how you use RMM to keep their businesses running.
 Make remote monitoring and management reports a part of quarterly business reviews (QBRs) or other meetings you schedule with your clients.
 Explain what the consequences – and additional costs – could have been without the work you completed proactively and remotely.
-Also, provide statistics that show how RMM helped you met your service level agreement (SLA) for uptime and response times.
+Also, provide statistics that show how RMM helped you meet your service level agreement (SLA) for uptime and response times.

-Demonstrating that value and reminding them of the ongoing benefits will help you build strong, lasting relationships with your customers.
+Demonstrating that value and reminding them of the ongoing benefits will help you build solid and lasting relationships with your customers.